gy-0/gy-0/README.md

 Builder & operator.
 I ship products, test markets, kill weak ideas fast, and double down on what compounds.

-Code is leverage, not identity — GitHub is where the leverage shows up: tools, pipelines, and open-source work that turn fuzzy ideas into working products.

 ---

 ### Open source contribution